sirasjad/BTCMonitor/README.md

 # Bitcoin Price Monitor
 BTCMonitor is a real-time Bitcoin price indicator for Linux operating systems (tested on Ubuntu 16.04).
 The price ticker updates every minute by default (this can be customized), and alerts you with a desktop notification if the Bitcoin price rises above or falls below a certain amount.
-The indicator only displays BTC for now, but I might implement other cryptocurrencies in the future.
+I might expand the indicator and implement other cryptocurrencies in the future.

 ## Preview:
 Indicator and dropdown menu:<br>